 3. Know the language of PPC

 Your PPC manager should have a good understanding of the PPC language and key terms.
 But if you’re not a PPC expert yourself then you will need to start doing some homework before speaking with clients about it.

 Key terms like cost-per-click, impressions, and cost-per-lead are the starting point – a bare minimum.
 Without a base level of understanding of this language, it becomes very hard to hire a PPC expert who you can trust to converse with clients, and it’s impossible for you to do so yourself.

 This language is pretty easy to pick up.
-Speak to your white label PPC manager, go to Google AdWords and familiarize yourself with the platform, or take a short online course about running PPC campaigns.
+Speak to your white label PPC manager, go to Google Ads and familiarize yourself with the platform, or take a short online course about running PPC campaigns.
 You can get up to speed on an intermediary level pretty quickly.